EricPERONNIN/KiCadToLTspice/README.md

 A python script that interface KiCad to LTspice.

 This script allows you to :
-- configure simulation ac, dc, transient, op,
+- configure ac, dc, transient and op simulation,
 - adjust parameters for parametric simulation,
 - configure spice netlist for Monte Carlo and Worst Case analysis.